lalawila/dify/README.md

 [Website](https://dify.ai) • [Docs](https://docs.dify.ai) • [Twitter](https://twitter.com/dify_ai) • [Discord](https://discord.gg/FngNHpbcY7)

-**Dify** is an easy-to-use LLMOps platform designed to empower more people to create sustainable, AI-native applications.
-With visual orchestration for various application types, Dify offers out-of-the-box, ready-to-use applications that can also serve as Backend-as-a-Service APIs.
+**QiyeGPT** is an easy-to-use LLMOps platform designed to empower more people to create sustainable, AI-native applications.
+With visual orchestration for various application types, QiyeGPT offers out-of-the-box, ready-to-use applications that can also serve as Backend-as-a-Service APIs.
 Unify your development process with one API for plugins and datasets integration, and streamline your operations using a single interface for prompt engineering, visual analytics, and continuous improvement.

-Applications created with Dify include:
+Applications created with QiyeGPT include:

-Out-of-the-box web sites supporting form mode and chat conversation mode A single API encompassing plugin capabilities, context enhancement, and more, saving you backend coding effort Visual data analysis, log review, and annotation for applications Dify is compatible with Langchain, meaning we'll gradually support multiple LLMs, currently supported:
+Out-of-the-box web sites supporting form mode and chat conversation mode A single API encompassing plugin capabilities, context enhancement, and more, saving you backend coding effort Visual data analysis, log review, and annotation for applications QiyeGPT is compatible with Langchain, meaning we'll gradually support multiple LLMs, currently supported:

 - GPT 3 (text-davinci-003)
 - GPT 3.5 Turbo(ChatGPT)